Pictureville Cinema

 The museum stands on a historic site which was previously occupied by two ‘piggy-back’ live theatres, one above the other, unique in the UK.
 The lower theatre, the Star Music Hall (later Palace Theatre) which opened in 1875, was a two tier theatre seating 1,191.
 This housed possibly the first demonstration of the Lumiere Brothers Cinematograph outside London in 1896.
 Above it was the Princes Theatre, opened in 1896.
 Both theatres were demolished in 1964 (each has its own page on Cinema Treasures).

 On the site was built the Wardley Centre which was completed in 1967 and contained a new Princes Theatre.
 However no-one was interested in running it and it was never fitted out, remaining an empty shell until the Museum opened in June 1983, including an IMAX cinema which used the theatre’s balcony area for the seating, with a screen situated in front of the stage, which (together with the rear stalls area) was subsequently partitioned off to form part of the Museum.
 This was the first permanent IMAX installation in the UK.
-The screen measures 45' x 62' and 340 patrons can be acommodated.
+The screen measures 45' x 62' and 340 patrons can be accommodated.

 Meanwhile, in 1967 the 365-seat Library Theatre had opened on an adjacent site as part of the new Central Library complex.
 Unfortunately, it was never successful.
 After much controversary it closed and was offered to the Museum.
-An £855,000 conversion saw it become the Pictureville cinema, with 306 seats in a single curved rake.
+An £855,000 conversion saw it become the Pictureville Cinema, with 306 seats in a single curved rake.
 This is very comfortable and has state-of-the-art facilities capable of screening films in any format, plus the added attraction of curtains fronting the screen.
 It is now the only cinema in Europe which can screen Cinerama using the original 3-projector system on a vast 51' wide screen.
-Regular perfomances of Cinerama films are held throughout the year.
+Regular performances of Cinerama films are held throughout the year.
 16mm, 35mm and 70mm can also be screened with the screen masked to the correct ratios.
-In a nice touch, a 35mm Gaumont-Kalee GK21 projector, manufactured by A. Kershaw & Sons, Leeds, donated by the University of Leeds, is on display in the cafe adjacent to the Pictureville cinema.
+In a nice touch, a 35mm Gaumont-Kalee GK21 projector, manufactured by A. Kershaw & Sons, Leeds, donated by the University of Leeds, is on display in the cafe adjacent to the Pictureville Cinema.

-The main part of the Museum was closed on 31st August 1997 (although the Pictureville cinema remained open) for a £16m refurbishment and extension that increased the size by about 25% and added 3D technology to the IMAX.
+The main part of the Museum was closed on 31st August 1997 (although the Pictureville Cinema remained open) for a £16m refurbishment and extension that increased the size by about 25% and added 3D technology to the IMAX.
 When the Museum was re-opened on 16th June 1999 by actor Pierce Brosnan, the new complex included the Cubby Broccoli Cinema, named after the legendary producer of the James Bond films.
 It has 106 seats.

 On 30th October 2014 a commercial partnership was announced between the Museum and the Picturehouse Cinemas chain, since when the arthouse circuit has managed the three cinemas.
 (By way of celebration, director Christopher Nolan’s “Interstellar” was premiered at the IMAX on 7th November 2014).
 The cinemas were known as Picturehouse at the National Science and Media Museum.
 The contract with Picturehouse Cinemas ended in September 2019.
 An independent operator has taken over from 1st November 2019 and it has been renamed Pictureville Cinema once again.

 The Pictureville Cinema was temporary closed on 24th October 2023 due to RAAC (Reinforced Aerated Autoclave Concrete) being found in the structure of the building.
+In July 2024 the Cubby Broccoli Cinema was reopened screening classic films, the two other screens and the museum remain closed while the RAAC problem is being resolved.

 Contributed by David Simpson, Ian Grundy